 If an elector requests a special vote and is not on the parliamentary roll (for example, they have just turned 18 years of age), the person must enrol.
 An application for registration as a parliamentary elector may be obtained by:

-After voting closes, special vote declarations are forwarded to the Registrar of Electors for verification that the elector is eligible and has enrolled as a parliamentary elector.
+After voting closes, special vote declarations are verified to confirm that the elector is eligible and has enrolled as a parliamentary elector.

 Special voting documents cannot be collected by candidates or their assistants for distribution to electors.

-When an election or by-election is underway you can request special voting documents to be posted out you, or if you have any questions about special voting, please contact the Electoral Officer at 03 941 8581 or elections@ccc.govt.nz
+When an election or by-election is underway you can be issued with special voting documents from specific locations or request special voting documents to be posted out to you.
+If you have any questions about special voting, please contact the Electoral Officer at 03 941 8581 or elections@ccc.govt.nz.

 Ngā Pōti ā-Taiohi – Youth voting